carloscinelli/sensemakr/README.md

 sensemakr
 =========

 The goal of sensemakr is to make a simple sensitivity (to confounding) analysis widely accessible.
+The package defines a custom 'sensemakr' class that enables plot, summary, and print methods so that the user can make sense of unobserved confounding.

 Installation
 ------------